-- 1.8 The issues relate to the key issues, challenges and opportunities that the RLDP is seeking to address (economic, environmental, social and cultural aspects) and form the basis of the RLDP objectives.
-As noted above, the issues are informed by a wide range of evidence, including the Monmouthshire PSB Well-being Plan, Corporate Business Plan 2017-2022, LDP Annual Monitoring Reports (2015 - 2018) and LDP Review Report, along with wider contextual factors such as national guidance/legislation and the Cardiff Capital Region City Deal.
+- 1.4 The issues relate to the key issues, challenges and opportunities that the RLDP is seeking to address (economic, environmental, social and cultural aspects) and form the basis of the RLDP objectives.
+As noted in paragraph 1.1, the issues are informed by a wide range of evidence.
 The issues, challenges and opportunities are also informed by key sustainability matters which must be developed as part of the Integrated Sustainability Appraisal/Strategic Environmental Assessment (SA/SEA) of the RLDP.
 The sustainability issues must be addressed in order for the Plan as a whole to be considered sustainable.
 The sustainability issues are developed utilising baseline information, which describes the position of a number of different economic, social, cultural and environmental characteristics relating to the County at a set point in time (the baseline).
-This information is set out in the RLDP SA Scoping Report (December 2018). - 1.9 The role of the RLDP vision is to clarify the core purpose of the RLDP and provide a framework for developing the Preferred Strategy and future detailed policies.
-It should set out how Monmouthshire will develop, change or be conserved and provide the land use expression of this (Paras 6.1.1 and 5.2.3.1 respectively, LDP Manual Edition 2, 2015).
+This information is set out in the Baseline Characteristics of Monmouthshire (December 2022) an appendix to the Initial Sustainability Appraisal. - 1.5 The role of the RLDP vision is to clarify the core purpose of the RLDP and provide a framework for developing the Preferred Strategy and future detailed policies.
+It should be unique to local circumstances, set out the vision of how Monmouthshire will develop, change or be protected over the plan period, and, provide the land use emphasis of this (Para 5.11, LDP Manual Edition 3, 2020).